Cacahuaziziqui

 Cacahuaziziqui is a pre-Columbian cave site containing Olmec paintings.
-It is located in the Mexican province of Guerrero on the southern coast of the country.
-The site is located 30 miles west of Oxtotitlan and Juxtlahuaca and southeast of Tlapa, a mountainous area in the Guerrero state.
+It is located in the Mexican state of Guerrero on the southern coast of the country.
+The site is located 30 miles west of Oxtotitlan and Juxtlahuaca and southeast of Tlapa, a mountainous area in Guerrero.
 The Guerrero caves are often located in remote canyons.

 Major features

 The cave itself is shallow, reportedly more like a large rock shelter.
 There are more than 100 paintings in total, most of them being stick figures and “unidentifiable schematic designs.”
 There is an emphasis on flat shapes and the use of multiple colors, in a polychrome style.
 The Olmec paintings are bold and massive, similar in theory to the Olmec sculpture style.
 There are two distinct character paintings among the many indistinguishable stick figures and schematic designs.